jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

+The Study-of-the-Growth-Cone-Dynamics is free and open source for academic/research purposes (non-commercial)¹.

+¹ Some algorithms of the Study-of-the-Growth-Cone-Dynamics are free for commercial purposes and others not.
+First you need to contact the authors of your desired algorithm and check with them the appropriate license.

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details